 Length

-Outside Diameter
+Outside Diameter (OD)

 Inside Diameter

-- Flow capacity
+* Flow capacity

-- Fitting compatibility
+* Fitting compatibility

-- Material and thickness
+* Material and thickness

-Nominal Diameter
+Nominal Diameter (DN)

 The DN system simplifies pipe sizing and compatibility.
 It allows for a standardised and precise way to specify and select pipes and fittings, ensuring that components from different manufacturers and sources can be reliably interconnected.

-British Standard Pipe
+British Standard Pipe (BSP)

 British Standard Pipe (BSP) is a set of technical standards used for pipe threads and fittings in the UK and many other countries, particularly those in the Commonwealth of Nations.
 The BSP system is widely used in plumbing, hydraulics and various fluid transport systems.
 It provides a standardised way to connect and seal pipes and fittings.

-What sets them apart?
+So, what sets them apart?

-British Standard Pipe Taper and British Standard Pipe Parallel threads
+British Standard Pipe Taper (BSPT) threads

 As the threads are tightened, they compress and create a seal, making BSPT suitable for applications where a pressure-tight joint is essential, such as water and gas plumbing.

-British Standard Pipe Parallel (BSPP) threads have a parallel thread design, which means the threads maintain a consistent diameter throughout their length.
+British Standard Pipe Parallel threads have a parallel thread design, which means the threads maintain a consistent diameter throughout their length.
 The thread angle is 55°, the same as in BSPT threads.
 They’re often used in conjunction with O-rings or gaskets to create a reliable seal.

 BSPP threads are suitable for applications where a pressure-tight connection is not necessary but where a secure and leak-resistant connection is required.
 They’re commonly found in hydraulic and pneumatic systems.

+Yes.
 Both BSPT and BSPP threads can be combined to create two types of joints:

 Jointing threads

-These threads are designed to create a seal when engaged.
-BSPT threads can create a seal through the tapered threads which tighten and compress when threaded into a mating component.
+These are designed to create a seal when engaged.
+BSPT threads can create a seal through the tapered threads, which tighten and compress when threaded into a mating component.
+In turn, BSPP threads create a seal by using O-rings, gaskets or other sealing components in combination with the parallel threads.

 Long screw threads